-Assessment of adverse reactions is based on data from Study 203, an open label, uncontrolled trial of 116 HIV-1-infected pediatric subjects who received emtricitabine through 48 weeks.
-The adverse reaction profile in pediatric subjects was generally comparable to that observed in clinical trials of Emtriva in adult subjects [See Adverse Reactions (6.1)].
+Assessment of adverse reactions in pediatric subjects is based on data from Trial 203, an open label, uncontrolled trial of 116 HIV-1 infected subjects who received FTC through 48 weeks.
+The adverse reaction profile in pediatric subjects was generally comparable to that observed in clinical trials of Emtriva in adult subjects [see Adverse Reactions (6.1)].
 Hyperpigmentation was more frequent in children.
 Additional adverse reactions identified from this trial include anemia.

-The potential for drug interactions with Emtriva has been studied in combination with zidovudine, indinavir, stavudine, famciclovir, and tenofovir disoproxil fumarate.
+The potential for drug interactions with Emtriva has been studied in combination with AZT, indinavir, d4T, famciclovir, and tenofovir DF (TDF).
 There were no clinically significant drug interactions for any of these drugs.
-Drug interactions trials are described elsewhere in the labeling [See Clinical Pharmacology (12.3)].
+Drug interactions trials are described elsewhere in the labeling [see Clinical Pharmacology (12.3)].

 USE IN SPECIFIC POPULATIONS

-The pharmacokinetics of emtricitabine were studied in 20 neonates born to HIV-1-positive mothers [See Clinical Studies (14.3)].
-All neonates were HIV-1 negative at the end of the trial; the efficacy of emtricitabine in preventing or treating HIV-1 could not be determined.
+The pharmacokinetics of FTC were studied in 20 neonates born to HIV-1 positive mothers [see Clinical Studies (14.4)].
+All neonates were HIV-1 negative at the end of the trial; the efficacy of FTC in preventing or treating HIV-1 could not be determined.

 Clinical trials of Emtriva did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.
 In general, dose selection for the elderly patient should be cautious, keeping in mind the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-It is recommended that the dose or dosing interval for Emtriva be modified in patients with creatinine clearance less than 50 mL/min or in patients who require dialysis [See Dosage and Administration (2.5)].
+Modify the dose or dosing interval for Emtriva in patients with creatinine clearance below 50 mL/min or in patients with end stage renal disease requiring dialysis [see Dosage and Administration (2.6)].

-The effects of higher doses are not known.
-If overdose occurs the patient should be monitored for signs of toxicity, and standard supportive treatment applied as necessary.
+If overdose occurs, the patient should be monitored for evidence of toxicity, and standard supportive treatment applied as necessary.

-Hemodialysis treatment removes approximately 30% of the emtricitabine dose over a 3-hour dialysis period starting within 1.5 hours of emtricitabine dosing (blood flow rate of 400 mL/min and a dialysate flow rate of 600 mL/min).
-It is not known whether emtricitabine can be removed by peritoneal dialysis.
+Hemodialysis treatment removes approximately 30% of the FTC dose over a 3-hour dialysis period starting within 1.5 hours of FTC dosing (blood flow rate of 400 mL/min and a dialysate flow rate of 600 mL/min).
+It is not known whether FTC can be removed by peritoneal dialysis.

-Emtriva is the brand name of emtricitabine, a synthetic nucleoside analog with activity against human immunodeficiency virus type 1 (HIV-1) reverse transcriptase.
+Emtriva is the brand name of emtricitabine (FTC), a synthetic nucleoside analog with activity against human immunodeficiency virus type 1 (HIV-1) reverse transcriptase.

 It has a molecular formula of C8H10FN3O3S and a molecular weight of 247.24.
 It has the following structural formula:

-Emtricitabine is a white to off-white powder with a solubility of approximately 112 mg/mL in water at 25 °C. The log P for emtricitabine is -0.43 and the pKa is 2.65.
+Emtricitabine is a white to off-white powder with a solubility of approximately 112 mg/mL in water at 25 °C. The partition coefficient (log P) for FTC is −0.43 and the pKa is 2.65.

 Emtriva is available as capsules or as an oral solution.

 Emtriva capsules are for oral administration.
-Each capsule contains 200 mg of emtricitabine and the inactive ingredients crospovidone, magnesium stearate, microcrystalline cellulose, povidone, titanium dioxide, gelatin, and FD&C blue No. 2.
+Each capsule contains 200 mg of FTC and the inactive ingredients crospovidone, magnesium stearate, microcrystalline cellulose, povidone, titanium dioxide, gelatin, and FD&C blue No. 2.